flow123d/flow123d/README.md

 ### Support for other libraries ##

+* **MKL** is implementation of BLAS and LAPACK libraries provided by Intel for its processors.
+  Usually gives the best performance.

-* PETSC use BLAS and few LAPACK functions for its local vector and matrix operations.
+* **ATLAS library** PETSC use BLAS and few LAPACK functions for its local vector and matrix operations.
 The speed of BLAS and LAPACK have dramatic impact on the overall performance.
 There is a sophisticated implementation of BLAS called ATLAS.
   ATLAS performs extensive set of performance tests on your hardware then make